 So after lots of debate, Ellie Gray was the winner for the body of the house, Extra White for the trim, and Tricorn Black for the accent color.
 Initially, I never thought I would choose a color like Ellie Gray because at first glance it seemed too dark.

 However, I love it.
 It’s perfect for the style of our house.
 It’s dark enough without being too dark, it’s not too light so it doesn’t look washed out, and it goes perfectly with the white and black accent colors.
-And to me, it looks much cooler of a gray than it does in the photo below.
+And to me, it looks much cooler gray than it does in the photo below.

 Exterior House Color – Sherwin Williams Ellie Gray